sebastian-lapuschkin/lrp_toolbox/README.md

 <img src="doc/images/volcano2.jpg" width="210"><img src="doc/images/volcano2_hm.jpg" width="210">
 <img src="doc/images/scooter10.jpg" width="210"><img src="doc/images/scooter_10_hm.jpg" width="210">

+### New in version 1.2.0
+#### The standalone implementations for python and Matlab:
+* Convnets with Sum- and Maxpooling are now supported, including demo code.
+* LRP-parameters can now be set for each layer individually
+* w² and flat weight decomposition implemented.

+#### Caffe:
+* Minimal output versions implemented.
+* Matthew Zeiler's Deconvolution, Karen Simonyan's Sensitivity Maps, and Grégoire Montavon's w^2-Decomposition are in, alongside the flat weight decomposition for uniformly projecting relevance scores to a neuron's receptive field have been implemented.

+#### Also:
+* Various optimizations, refactoring, bits and pieces here and there.

 ### Obtaining the LRP Toolbox:
 You can directly download the latest full release / current verson from github.
 However, if you prefer to only download what is necessary for your project/language/purpose, make use of the pre-packaged downloads available at [heatmapping.org](http://www.heatmapping.org/)